4amVim/gamePyd/README.md

     pip install gamePyd

 ### Are you in a rush?
-Ok, so here goes, this library contains two main modules. [writePad](/gamePyd/writePad.py) is for playing with a virtual gamepad and
+Two main modules: [writePad](/gamePyd/writePad.py) is for playing with a virtual gamepad and [readPad](/gamePyd/readPad.py) is for reading the current state of any xbox controller (virtual or real).
-[readPad](/gamePyd/readPad.py) is for reading the current state of any xbox controller (virtual or real).
-You can record in a plethora of ways, with default outputs being in dataframes.
-In general, polling the controller at 120Hz can be done within an error of less than a millisecond, although that might be a conservative estimate if your machine's beefed up.
+You can record in a plethora of ways, with default output being a dataframe with each snapshot as a row.
+In general, polling the controller at 120Hz can be done within sub-millisecond error bounds, although that's a conservative estimate subject to change given your machine's beefiness.

 If you're not in a rush, please head to the [wiki pages](https://github.com/PCplays/gamePyd/wiki).
 If you'd like to request any features please raise an issue.